nickltang/Budgeting-App/README.md

    netlify deploy --prod
    ```

-See `DEPLOYMENT.md` for detailed deployment instructions.
+See `DEPLOYMENT.md` for detailed Netlify deployment instructions.

+See `EC2_DEPLOYMENT.md` for AWS EC2 backend deployment with cost-effective options.

+See `NGROK_SETUP.md` for using ngrok to expose local backend (quick development/testing solution).

 ## Next Steps